puutaro/CommandClick/README.md

 Pros
 ----
+- Javascript enforce web brawser.
 - Javascript engine.
-- Javascript enforce web brawser
 - Easily turn javascript and shellscript into a GUI application in android.
 - Versatile usage for Terminal, Chrome, OS setting, etc.
 - Not only web browser but also termux gui client.